 Click here to learn more about Suicide Prevention in Louisiana.

-Chats and Texts (English Only)
+Chats and Texts (English and Spanish)

 Currently, texts and chats are routed to VIA LINK, LACG and to specified call centers outside of Louisiana.
 Individuals will be connected to a trained crisis counselor.